turing85/publish-report/README.md

             {1} tests were successful, {2} tests failed, {3} test were skipped.

             The report can be found [here]({4}).
+          report-fail-on-error: true # to fail when tests failed
           report-name: Tests
           report-path: '**/target/surefire-reports/TEST*.xml'
           report-reporter: java-junit